sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     271;Catweazle;170;22
     ```

     >Make sure that you now have a folder hierarchy `db/csv/...`.
-Remember that the `csv` files must be named like the entities in your data model and must be located inside the `db/csv` folder.
+And remember that the `csv` files must be named like the entities in your data model and must be located inside the `db/csv` folder.

-    >As we now have a fully capable SQL database connected filled with some initial data, we can send complex OData queries, served by the built-in generic providers.
+    As we now have a fully capable SQL database connected filled with some initial data, we can send complex OData queries, served by the built-in generic providers.

 3. Remove the code with mock data in `cat-service.js`, because we want to see the data loaded from the `csv` files.